ndigrazia/unnoba-poo-homeworks/2020/practica2/target/classes/ar/edu/unnoba/poo/solid/readme.txt

 #Java Build Tools

-Apache Ant es una herramienta usada en programaci髇 para la realizaci髇 de tareas mec醤icas y repetitivas, normalmente durante la fase de compilaci髇 y construcci髇
+Apache Ant es una herramienta usada en programaci贸n para la realizaci贸n de tareas mec谩nicas y repetitivas, normalmente durante la fase de compilaci贸n y construcci贸n
 Apache Ant is a Java library and command-line tool whose mission is to drive processes described in build files as targets and extension points dependent upon each other.

 Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.